TJCSec/website/writeups/2021-03-31-picoctf-2021/stonk-market.md

 The stack contains many pointers to the stack.
 We can take advantage of this to write a value of our choice to the stack, then use that address to do an arbitrary write.
 I chose to use the saved `rbp`, because it is at a consistent offset regardless of environment and always points to a small value on the stack, so we can overwrite it entirely with `printf`.

 A quick side note: on my computer (Ubuntu 20.04 with glibc 2.31), the saved `rbp` points to a `NULL`.
 However, by leaking the return address of `__libc_start_main` and using the [libc database](https://libc.blukat.me/), we find that the server is running glibc 2.27.
-Downloading this version of libc and the corresponding linker reveals that the saved `rbp` actually points to `__libc_csu_init`.
+Downloading this version of libc and the corresponding ld reveals that the saved `rbp` actually points to `__libc_csu_init`.
 In either case, the value is less than 4 bytes long so we can still overwrite the entire thing with `%n`.

 # Exploit